davidchesnut/sp-dev-docs/docs/general-development/how-to-get-values-from-ranges.md

 The **GetCell** and **GetCellA1** methods return the value of a single cell.
 If you try to request more than a single cell—for example, by passing in a range reference such as "B1:E2" or a named range that is larger than a single cell, and so on—your method call will fail.
 If you want to retrieve values from a range of cells, use the **GetRange** and **GetRangeA1** methods instead.
 Methods that have the A1 suffix ( **GetCellA1** and **GetRangeA1**) use a different coordinate system than those that do not ( **GetCell** and **GetRange**).
 If you want to use Excel-style references to cells, such as range references (for example, H8, A3:D5, Sheet2!A12:G18) or named ranges, you should use the methods with the A1 suffix.
 Those methods allow you to pass in the name of a sheet and the range address you want.
 In most cases, it is a good idea to use named ranges rather than Excel-style references, for abstraction reasons.

 If you want to access an Excel range by using a numeric coordinate system, you should use the methods that do not have the A1 suffix.
-It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.
-The row and column coordinates of a cell are 0-based.
+It is easier to use range coordinates when you have code that iterates through a set of cells in a loop, or when the range coordinates are calculated dynamically as part of the algorithm.The row and column coordinates of a cell are 0-based.
 Therefore, "0,0" will return cell A1, as in this example:

 ```cs